 Class participation is rewarded.
 There are several forms of participation: mostly I'd like you to ask and answer questions in class, and to engage in discussions, including during recitations and office hours; but I also take note of those of you that for whatever reason do not speak up all that often but yet demonstrate enough commitment to mastering the material.
-I will keep track of your participation record, and assign points accordingly.
+In addition, I will run short quizzes by the end of some random lectures.
+I will keep track of your participation record, including your score on quizzes, and assign points accordingly.